 1. Climate change and the energyClimate change comes with risks, but also presents opportunities for investors.
 There is a growing focus on and need for renewable energy (including wind and solar), new forms of transport with lower emissions and energy storage.

-2. Urbanization and mobilityAs cities and other urban centers grow, their infrastructure must adapt to larger populations.
+2. Urbanisation and mobilityAs cities and other urban centres grow, their infrastructure must adapt to larger populations.
 Investment will most obviously be required in transport systems but also in other aspects crucial to urban living.
 Newer, more efficient residential developments will be required to house more people and support a healthy and sustainable society.

-3. Digitalization, data and the internetInternet connectivity has become a fundamental foundation of modern society, and the related assets have become essential infrastructure.
-From high-speed internet connectivity in urban and rural areas to data centers and cloud computing, infrastructure supporting the digitalization of the economy may be a key consideration in your portfolio.
+3. Digitalisation, data and the internetInternet connectivity has become a fundamental foundation of modern society, and the related assets have become essential infrastructure.
+From high-speed internet connectivity in urban and rural areas to data centres and cloud computing, infrastructure supporting the digitalisation of the economy may be a key consideration in your portfolio.

-4. Demographics and aging populationsPeople are living longer, and populations in developed-market countries are aging.
+4. Demographics and ageing populationsPeople are living longer, and populations in developed-market countries are ageing.
 Infrastructures will have to adapt to support the needs of these populations.
 This means more investment into healthcare infrastructure, such as hospitals and nursing homes, as well as appropriate transport systems that can support people with different mobility needs.

 Managing risks when investing in infrastructure

 Infrastructure assets are subject to different laws and rules depending on the jurisdictions in which they are located.
 Failing to comply with these can result in fines, restrictions, increased scrutiny, reputational damage and even the loss of your operational license.
 These laws and rules can change over timetime and your portfolio has to be capable of managing this risk.